jguida941/Singleton_GameService-/README.md

 ---

 ## License

-#STILL A WORK IN PROGRESS
-**Educational Use Only**
+**Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**

-– Created as a school project for CS 230 at SNHU.
+This project is for educational use only, created as a school project for CS 230 at SNHU.

-- This education and I dont need donwloads for forks at at this time.
 Copyright © 2025 Justin Guida